01 of 03

 About.com rating: 4 STARS (out of 5)

 Calico Mine Ride is to Knott's Berry Farm what Pirates of the Caribbean is to Disneyland.
-It is a grand-scale, engaging, and classic dark ride that is one of, if not the highlight of the park.
+It is a grand-scale, engaging, and classic dark ride that is one of the highlights of the park.
 A 2014 makeover restored it to its former glory and added some wonderful new elements as well.
 No visit to Knott's would be complete without a trip into the Calico Mine.

 The ride begins about halfway up the seven-story mountain structure that houses the attraction.
 Passengers board ore cars pulled by a small locomotive.
 There are no safety restraints on the cars' bench seats.
 Despite its name and theme, the Calico Mine Ride is not a mine train coaster, a staple found at many parks.
 The ride is slow and gentle throughout.
 While sections of it are quite dark, it does not include any haunted house-like gotchas.
 All but the most impressionable guests (there are some exaggerated hints at impending explosions) should enjoy the ride.